UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

 Typing **yes** will allow you to continue logging in.

-If you have access to a [Customer Specialist Server](3.2-Customer_Specialist_Servers.md) or similar private virtual machine in the DSH HPC environment, you can typically just substitute that machine's name for `<DSH_system_name>` above.
+To access the DSH HPC Cluster, you will generally use one of its login nodes as the system name (`dsh-sge2log01` or `dsh-sge2log02`).
+If you have access to a [Customer Specialist Server](3.2-Customer_Specialist_Servers.md) or similar private virtual machine in the DSH HPC environment, you would instead substitute that machine's name for `<DSH_system_name>` above.

 ### PuTTY